jody29/frontend-applications/README.md

 ## :white_check_mark: Assignment
-Create a data visualisation (using the d3 library) based on given data where data can be explored through interaction using enter(), update(), and exit().
+Create a client-side application in JavaScript which dynamically renders data to views using either a front-end framework or system created by you.
+Reflect on the merits and costs of frameworks together.
 <table>
   <thead>
     <tr>